 There are many perks to adding social media marketing to your overall dispensary marketing strategy, and not just looking cute for the Discover page.
 Brand awareness, customer service, local SEO, and brand loyalty, among other metrics, are feeling all the love because of social media marketing.
-Especially for cannabis brands, because of the barriers they face in using traditional marketing channels.
+Especially for cannabis brands, because of the barriers, they face in using traditional marketing channels.
 According to research by Blue Fountain Media:

 People love to be recognized, especially by the brands they enjoy using.
 Just being active on social media will show you care about what’s being said about your brand- good, bad or otherwise.

-Even if its negative input- especially if its negative input- responding to it directly will put you in a positive light because customers see you actively trying to better your brand by engaging with your customer base and fulfilling their needs - not something a lot of retail cannabis brands can say.
+Even if it’s negative input- especially if its negative input- responding to it directly will put you in a positive light because customers see you actively trying to better your brand by engaging with your customer base and fulfilling their needs – not something a lot of retail cannabis brands can say.

 Why all the fuss about dispensary customer relations?
-Because it all leads to a big boost in word of mouth marketing, and in turn, customer loyalty, something worth quite a bit more than the $0.00 it costs to post a photo promoting your brand.
+Because it all leads to a big boost in the word of mouth marketing, and in turn, customer loyalty, something worth quite a bit more than the $0.00 it costs to post a photo promoting your brand.

 Entire business and industries are run through social media, with entire marketing strategies hinging on Instagram posts (trust us, better than email marketing).
 So let springbig cannabis CRM show you how to use them harmoniously with your dispensary marketing plan (or stop reading and book a demo so we can really show you).

-As you're probably well aware, the state of the cannabis industry is one of constant change.
-Legalization around the country is only growing, and with it, the amount of cannabis users: "Within just the last five years, cannabis purchase and use has grown by 25%", with the number of users rising 85% from 2009 to 123 million in '17.
-And as legalization and popularity grow, so will the size of the pie we're all bidding for a piece of forecasts project the cannabis industry to enjoy revenues of about $24 billion by 2025.
+As you’re probably well aware, the state of the cannabis industry is one of constant change.
+Legalization around the country is only growing, and with it, the number of cannabis users: “Within just the last five years, cannabis purchase and use have grown by 25%“, with the number of users rising 85% from 2009 to 123 million in ’17.
+And as legalization and popularity grow, so will the size of the pie we’re all bidding for a piece of forecasts project the cannabis industry to enjoy revenues of about $24 billion by 2025.

 That’s with a ‘b’.